vempatisaivishal/testingmdfiles/polymorphism.md

 23. **What is the primary difference between method overloading and method overriding in Java?**

 - [ ] Method overloading allows methods with the same name and parameters, while method overriding does not.
-      --Explanation:Method overloading involves multiple methods with the same name but different parameters
+      --**Explanation**:Method overloading involves multiple methods with the same name but different parameters
 - [x] Method overloading involves multiple methods with the same name but different parameters, while method overriding involves a subclass providing a specific implementation for a method defined in its superclass.
 - [ ] Method overriding is the same as method overloading.
-      --Explanation:Method overloading involves multiple methods with the same name but different parameters
+      --**Explanation**:Method overloading involves multiple methods with the same name but different parameters
 - [ ] Method overloading is only possible in abstract classes.
-      --Explanation:Method overloading involves multiple methods with the same name but different parameters
+      --**Explanation**:Method overloading involves multiple methods with the same name but different parameters

 24. **In Java, what is the superclass of all classes?**